alexneargarder/BroforceMods/Releases/Mission Impossibro/README.md

 - Thanks to Gorzon for making BroMaker.
 - Thanks to BruxelasCouveRocko for making all the sprites.
 - Thanks to FishTsar for adjusting a couple sprites.
+- Thanks to Joonas Turner for recording the announcer voiceline for Mission Impossibro's cutscene.

 ## Source Code